rolling-scopes-school/tasks/tasks/christmas-shop/christmas-shop-part1.md

 ### Penalties

-1. The layout of the entire design or individual blocks is implemented using images.
+1. The layout of the entire design or individual blocks is implemented using images, except in cases where the image is specifically required by the design.
-2. The use of frameworks, libraries, and technologies that are prohibited in the technical requirements.
+2. The use of frameworks, libraries, and technologies that are prohibited in the [Technical Requirements](./christmas-shop.md#technical-requirements).

 ## Criteria for Evaluation